When is the Best Time to See Whales in Alaska?

 Since beluga whales are now considered an endangered species, they tend to be one of the most difficult whales to spot in Alaska.
 For those who are determined to see this whale up close, however, don't despair!

-Beluga whale fans must plan a whale-watching tour out of Cook Inlet, which is near Alaska’s capital city, Anchorage.
+Beluga whale fans must plan a whale-watching tour out of Cook Inlet, near Alaska’s capital, Anchorage.
 Your best chance of seeing a beluga whale in Cook Inlet is between July and September, either before or after high tide.
 Just like orcas, beluga whales are interested in eating salmon, so they will typically appear near large salmon schools.

 Juneau